Spencer Frye

-Spencer Robert Frye (born December 14, 1967) serves in the Georgia General Assembly as the state representative for Georgia House District 122.
+Spencer Robert Frye (born December 14, 1967) is an American politician who serves in the Georgia General Assembly as the state representative for Georgia House District 122.
 He is a member of the Democratic Party.

 Personal life

 Frye was born December 14, 1967, in Starkville, Mississippi.
 Frye's parents were two college students.
 At the age of 2, his family moved to Germany where his father, a member of the United States Army, was stationed.
 In 1984, Frye moved to Georgia after his father accepted a job to be the head pastor at a Presbyterian church in Griffin, GA.

-Today, Frye lives in Athens, GA where he has resided since 1989.
+Today, Frye lives in Athens, Georgia where he has resided since 1989.
 His wife, Gretchen, is an emergency room nurse at Athens Regional Hospital.
 The couple has been married since 2000 and has two children, Spencer and Ruby, both of whom attend public school in the district that Frye represents.

 Education

 After graduating high school from Woodward Academy in 1986, Frye went on to study at the University of Georgia.

 Frye left the university in 1988 to work in Haiti.
 He first lived in the island country at the age of 13 and had the opportunity to learn construction skills while building a Baptist church in Pechaud.
 As a young adult, Frye taught English as a second language at L'Ecole Saint Espris Vocational School.
 After a year, he returned to the University of Georgia but left again due to financial hardship.

 Though Frye had every intention of returning to school quickly, he did not re-enroll until almost twenty-five years later.
 In the fall 2013, he signed up to take the first of his two remaining classes, wanting to set a good example for his children about the importance of attaining an education and finishing what you start.
 Frye has also said he hopes his experience will encourage others to return to school or attain job skills that will help them build a future.

 After taking classes for two fall semesters, Frye graduated from the University of Georgia with a Bachelor of Science in Psychology on December 19, 2014.
 This experience was eye opening to Frye, who said he saw the many barriers students face when trying to finish a degree, such as the expenses of required electronics.